submariner-io/submariner-website/src/content/architecture/broker/_index.en.md

 static information about the originating cluster, such as its Service and Pod CIDRs.

 The Broker is a singleton component that is deployed on a cluster whose Kubernetes API must be accessible by all of the participating clusters.
-If there is a mix of on-premise and public clusters, the Broker can be deployed on a public cluster.
+If there is a mix of on-premises and public clusters, the Broker can be deployed on a public cluster.
 The Broker cluster may be one of the participating clusters or a standalone cluster without the other Submariner components deployed.
 The Gateway Engine components deployed in each participating cluster are